 When you own a site, think of yourself as the first user and analyze the site as much as possible.

-While sites do not have to necessarily hold mobile applications, these need to remain mobile-friendly.
-There is a growing number of users using mobile phones to read the content.
+While sites do not have to hold mobile applications necessarily, these need to remain mobile-friendly.
+There is a growing number of users using mobile phones to read content.
 You may miss a large chunk of users if your site is not mobile-friendly.